hgraca/arkitect/README.md

 To create a baseline file, run the `check` command with the `generate-baseline` parameter as follows:

 ```
-phparkitect check --generate-baseline
+archcheck check --generate-baseline
 ```
-This will create a `phparkitect-baseline.json`, if you want a different file name you can do it with:
+This will create a `archcheck-baseline.json`, if you want a different file name you can do it with:
 ```
-phparkitect check --generate-baseline=my-baseline.json
+archcheck check --generate-baseline=my-baseline.json
 ```

 It will produce a json file with the current list of violations.